kirkendall/jsoncalc/README.md

   It feels almost as important as name completion.

 * Most of the logic is implemented in a library.
-  Implementing it this way allows you to embed JsonCalc in other programs.
+  Implementing it this way allows you to embed jx in other programs.
   The library has "hooks" that let you add your own extensions to the syntax.
   You can also use its low-level functions to manipulate JSON data in your own C/C++ programs.